 Starting school is a big step and we will do everything we can to make this transition as smooth as possible.

-You will probably have lots of questions and under normal circumstances, we would invite you into school during the summer term to discuss arrangements and hold induction days giving children the opportunity to meet each other and the staff.
-Unfortunately, due to the Coronavirus Pandemic, we are currently unable to offer these but we will contact you as soon as we receive guidance from the Government.
-Some of your questions may be answered using the information and links below but if you have any further queries, please do not hesitate to contact us on email@example.com OR firstname.lastname@example.org
+You will probably have lots of questions and under normal circumstances, we would invite you into school to show you round, discuss arrangements and give you the opportunity to meet the staff.
+Unfortunately, due to the Coronavirus Pandemic, we are currently unable to offer this.
+Some of your questions may be answered using the information and links below but if you have any further queries, please do not hesitate to contact us on firstname.lastname@example.org

 Tips for starting school: